msmith158/Cleanup-Krue/Assets/Resources/DialogueFiles/README.md

 Currently, attaching dialogue files to Cleanup Krue is only possible in the test scene while a proper interaction system has not yet been programmed.
 To test your dialogue file, find the "NPC" GameObject and attach your .txt file to the "On Interact()" event (make sure to click the + icon to add a new list entry if there isn't already one).

 ### Further Notes
-- Settings for dialogue system components, e.g. in-line arguments, can be changed on the DialogueManager object, which can usually be found under the Systems GameObject in the scene.
+- Settings for dialogue system components, e.g. in-line arguments or character expressions, can be changed on the DialogueManager object, which can usually be found under the Systems GameObject in the scene.
 - Be advised that in-line arguments are a custom feature designed by Mitchel Smith.
 If an issue is encountered with using in-line arguments or you would like to request an extra feature, please speak to Mitchel.

 ## In-Line Argument Syntax